metamath/lamp-guide/docs/index.md

 We've already used one, the "+" icon that represents adding a statement.
 The reference manual section
-[Editor command icon bar](#editor-command-icon-bar) discusses each icon and the command each performs in more detail.
+[Editor command icon bar](#editor-command-icon-bar) discusses each icon and the command it performs in more detail.
 You can hover over an icon to see what the command is.

 Here are some key icons and the commands they perform: